-The area is a largely residential area located 1.3 miles north of Manchester City Centre, and is made up of Broughton Park, Higher Broughton, and Lower Broughton.
+This area is a largely residential and located 1.3 miles north of Manchester City Centre.
+It is made up of Broughton Park, Higher Broughton, and Lower Broughton.
 Peter Hook of Joy Division and New Order was born in Broughton.